Raiders’ Amari Cooper leans on ‘Megatron’ to elevate game

 The former No. 4 overall draft pick looks to elevate his game further in 2017, seeing a clear opportunity after how he finished last season.
 He set career highs with 83 catches for 1,153 yards.
 But his production tailed off over the second half, managing 31 receptions on 52 targets for 366 yards in the final eight games.
 He had no 100-yard games during that span after four in his first eight weeks.

-Cooper said that he’s focused on the finer details of his game, such as high-pointing a pass and not running with the football before first securing the catch.
+Cooper said he’s focused on the finer details of his game, such as high-pointing a pass and not running with the football before securing the catch.

 Advice from Johnson, one of the best ever to play, should only help.